-Distribute: Hand out the App Presentation - Rubric and have each team make a copy of App Presentation Template - Slide Deck to build their presentation in.
+Distribute: Hand out the rubric and have each team make a copy of the app presentation template to build their presentation in.

-🗋 Presentation Template
+C Presentation Template

 Most of the content of this slide deck should have

 already been completed in previous parts of this project.
 The last few slides (particularly Future Work and Reflection) will require more group thought or group work, so students should address those slides first.